Samuelcodingg/mern-portfolio/README.md

 # mern-portfolio
 An awesome fullstack web portfolio, the first I built was really simple, but this is pretty damn good.
+This is deployed here: https://samuelcodingg.netlify.app/

 ## ¿Hos was did build it?
 As I said, this is a web fullstack project using the MERN stack, which includes MongoDB, Express, React, and Node.js.
 The architecture pattern is REST API, which means that the frontend is a single page application, and the backend is a REST API.